 Each student's application to the Sixth Form is treated individually.
 Students should achieve minimum grades A*- B at I/GCSE in the subjects they wish to study at A-Level.
 If they do NOT do so, then they WILL still be considered for entry providing they have the minimum of five grades A*-C at I/GCSE but they may have to reconsider their subject choices.

-As a procedure, this year 2020 – 2021, we are allowing 12 university applications per student with a UCAS application counting as five and the University of California counting as one.
+As a procedure, we are allowing 12 university applications per student with a UCAS application counting as five and the University of California counting as one.
 This procedure provides the opportunity for students to focus their applications on targeted universities and also lets universities know that an application from a Harrow Beijing student is a carefully considered decision.
 We do not simultaneously support an ED application to the United States and an application to the University of Oxford or University of Cambridge.

 Harrow Beijing does not rank students or calculate GPA and only reports final marks earned on I/GCSE, AS Level examinations along with A-Level Grades/Predicted Scores on the transcript.